pdromnt/tou_decomp/README.md

 A lot of things.
 A lot of things are also very buggy.
 The code I got is essentialy heavily decompiling things with Ghidra and having a clanker help me with the hardest parts.

-- Renderer (Sprites, Particles, Animations, etc.)
+- Renderer (Sprites, Particles, Animations, HUD, etc.)
-- Menus
+- Menus (90% functional)
 - SFX/BGM
 - Controls
-- Physics
+- Physics (Ships, water, collisions, etc.)
-- Levels (No GG levels)
+- Levels (including GG Levels)
-- Most subsystems (AI, spawns, etc.)
+- Most subsystems (Enemy AI (partial), spawns, pickups, etc.)

-I'd guesstimate we're 80% of the way there.
+I'd guesstimate we're 85% of the way there.

 ## Objective